contrastio/recorder/README.md

 2. **Choose Your Mode:** Select your desired recording mode:

-   - 🖥️ **Screen only:** Capture your browser tab or window without the camera stream.
+   - 🖥️ **Screen only:** Capture your browser tab or window without the camera.
-   - 🎥 **Screen and camera:** Record your browser tab or window along with your awesome camera stream.
+   - 🎥 **Screen and camera:** Record your browser tab or window along with your awesome camera.
-   - 📷 **Camera only:** Focus solely on your camera stream for a personal touch.
+   - 📷 **Camera only:** Focus solely on your camera for a personal touch.

 3. **Start Recording:** Click the big red "Record" button to kickstart your screen and camera recording adventure.

-4. **Picture-in-Picture View:** Your camera stream will appear in a nifty picture-in-picture view while recording the screen.
+4. **Picture-in-Picture View:** Your camera will appear in a nifty picture-in-picture view while recording the screen.

 5. **Save and Share:** Ready to wrap it up?
 Click the "Stop" button and save your masterpiece as a video file to share with the world! 🌎

 ## Browser Compatibility

-Recorder is designed to rock **Google Chrome**!
+Recorder only works with **Google Chrome**!
 It leverages certain browser capabilities that may not be available in other browsers at the moment.

 ## Support